 Great Lakes Coal Tar Sealcoat PAH Reduction Project

-This project supports phase out of the use of coal tar-based sealcoats for asphalt pavement surfaces.
+This project supports reduction or phase-out of the use of coal tar-based sealcoats for asphalt pavement surfaces.

 The document below lists who has phased out coal tar sealcoats.